-- Show your membership card when you get a prescription filled.
-To make sure we know about the prescriptions you are filling and what you are paying, show your plan membership card every time you get a prescription filled. - Make sure we have the information we need.
-There are times you may pay for prescription drugs when we will not automatically get the information we need to keep track of your out-of-pocket costs.
-To help us keep track of your out-of-pocket costs, you may give us copies of receipts for drugs that you have purchased.
-(If you are billed for a covered drug, you can ask our plan to pay our share of the cost.
-For instructions on how to do this, go to Chapter 7, Section 2 of this booklet.)
-Here are some types of situations when you may want to give us copies of your drug receipts to be sure we have a complete record of what you have spent for your drugs: - When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit. - When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program.
+• Show your membership card every time you get a prescription filled.
+This helps us make sure we know about the prescriptions you are filling and what you are paying.

-- o Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - Send us information about the payments others have made for you.
-Payments made by certain other individuals and organizations also count toward your out-of-pocket costs and help qualify you for catastrophic coverage.
+- Make sure we have the information we need.
+There are times you may pay for the entire cost of a prescription drug.
+In these cases, we will not automatically get the information we need to keep track of your out-of-pocket costs.
+To help us keep track of your out-of-pocket costs, give us copies of your receipts.
+Here are examples of when you should give us copies of your drug receipts: - When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit. - When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - o If you are billed for a covered drug, you can ask our plan to pay our share of the cost.
+For instructions on how to do this, go to Chapter 7, Section 2. - Send us information about the payments others have made for you.
+Payments made by certain other individuals and organizations also count toward your out-of-pocket costs.
 For example, payments made by an AIDS drug assistance program (ADAP), the Indian Health Service, and most charities count toward your out-of-pocket costs.
-You should keep a record of these payments and send them to us so we can track your costs. - Check the written report we send you.
-When you receive the Part D Explanation of Benefits (a "Part D EOB") in the mail, please look it over to be sure the information is complete and correct.
-If you think something is missing from the report, or you have any questions, please call us at customer service (phone numbers are printed on the back cover of this booklet).
-You can also view your Part D EOB online at www.MyPrime.com.
+Keep a record of these payments and send them to us so we can track your costs. - Check the written report we send you.
+When you receive a Part D EOB look it over to be sure the information is complete and correct.
+If you think something is missing or you have any questions, please call us at Member Services.
 Be sure to keep these reports.
-They are an important record of your drug expenses.

-SECTION 4 During the Deductible Stage, you pay the full cost of your Tier 3, Tier 4 and Tier 5 drugs
+SECTION 4 During the Deductible Stage, you pay the full cost of your Tier 4 and Tier 5 drugs